alessandrocandolini/sainsbury_test/README.md

 java -jar my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 ```

+This way, all unit tests should be executed during the build process.

 ### Stand-alone runnable jar ###

 Just for backup purposes, a copy of my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar has been committed as well to this repository